MarathonDH/foundry-pool-rs/docs/WalletsApi.md

 ## save_auto_withdrawal_details

 > i32 save_auto_withdrawal_details(authorization, sub_account_name, coin_string, wallet_allocation_request)
-Save Auto-Withdrawal Details
+Save Auto-Withdrawal Details or Create Approval Request for the same

-Save auto-withdrawal details for a sub-account.
+Save auto-withdrawal details for a sub-account or create approval request to do the same.
 Requires authorized user.
 Addresses in the request should already be added.

 ### Parameters